Combining a new evaluation technique for climate models with observations could reduce the uncertainty in predicting future change.

 "We believe the EC approach offers a promising way to reduce key uncertainties in future climate," said LLNL climate scientist Stephen Klein, one of the co-authors on the paper.
 "We expect these can pave the way for further discoveries about climate system behavior and reduce the uncertainty in critical aspects of climate change."

 The EC approach is a new way to reduce uncertainties through a combination of an ensemble of climate simulations with contemporary measurements.
-In particular, the EC approach involves exploring the results from various climate models to find the variables from the current climate that are correlated with the future climate changes scientists want to know.
+In particular, the EC approach involves exploring the results from various climate models to find the variables from the current climate that are correlated with the future climate changes scientists want to know."We can then use the observed value of the current climate variable together with the relationships exhibited by climate models to tell us a more likely value of a given parameter that describes the future climate change," Klein said.

 Even traditional model evaluation has been inclusive of variables thought to matter for future projections.
 However, with the EC approach, there is a deliberate and much more targeted search for those observable aspects of the current climate that matter most to future projections.